4 Creating Content

 4.3.4 Reflecting on experience

-Posts that share genuine experience resonate strongly.
+Posts that share genuine experience tend to do well.
 What you have learned, what challenged you, what you wish you had known earlier.
-This can work because it shares specific insights from real experience.
+This works because it gives people specific insights from real experience rather than generic advice.

 4.3.5 Asking questions

-Asking questions can invite engagement and can also be a really useful way of getting information.
+Asking questions gets people talking and can also be a genuinely useful way of getting information.
 Remember that specific questions get specific answers and vague questions (“Any tips for teaching?”) get vague answers.

 4.3.6 Images

 Include images when you can.
-They make posts more visually distinctive in the feed and increase engagement.
+They make posts more visually distinctive in the feed and people are more likely to stop scrolling.
 Even a screenshot of an abstract or a figure from a paper is better than plain text.

 If you give a talk, take a photo of the room or your slides.
 If you are at a conference, document it.
 If you are reading something interesting, photograph the book.
 These do not need to be professional quality.
 They just need to break up the text and give people something to look at.